flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/pedestal-light.md

 Light for the pedestal.
 Controlled by the potentiometer on the right side of the pedestal itself.

-### 3rd Audio Switch
+### Audio Switching

-Audio from the 3rd radio can be switched to either jump seat (NORM), CAPT or F/O.
+The third ACP can be used if ACP1 or ACP2 fail.
+Doing so takes away the third occupant's access to the acoustic equipment.
+AUDIO 3 XFRD appears in green on the ECAM MEMO display.

+If set to CAPT 3 or F/O 3 the corresponding pilot uses his acoustic equipment and the third ACP.

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.